-Students will take courses led by Penn State faculty members in conjunction with the Institute at the Palazzo Rucellai in Florence.
+Students will take courses led by Penn State faculty members in conjunction with the International Studies Institute at the Palazzo Rucellai in Florence.
 Classroom work will be enhanced by trips to places of historical and artistic importance, such as Rome, where they will see the magnificent Coliseum, the Forum, the Vatican, and the Pantheon.
-Other field trips will include Naples, Pompeii, and hilltop Italian towns in other parts of Italy that will allow students to see first-hand the communities that families and children have lived in, and do live in today.
+Other field trips will include Naples and Pompeii, and other parts of Italy that will allow students to see first-hand the communities that families and children have lived in, and do live in today.

 This program was designed for undergraduate students majoring in Human Development and Family Studies.
-All the courses being offered can be used as supporting courses for that major, or as fulfilling a General Education requirement.
+All the courses being offered can be used as supporting courses for that major.
 However, students in Early Childhood or Elementary Education would benefit from the program, as would students in developmental psychology or sociology.

 This course will give students the opportunity to examine the way in which Italians structure the early childhood years, and the social policies that support this structure.
 Students will observe children in public, as well as having the opportunity to visit preschool and day care programs for young children.

-HDFS 499B: Historical Roots of the Modern Italian Family
+HDFS 499B Historical Roots of the Modern Italian Family (3 credits)

-HDFS 499C: Italian Relationships, Both Cultural and Familial
+HDFS 499C Italian Relationships, Both Cultural and Familial (3 credits)

 The purpose of this course is to examine the cultural factors affecting business, friendship, and family relationships in Italy.
-Issues to be explored include the implications of economic, political, religious, and social factors on Italian families, and the influence of the Catholic Church on family and social roles in Italy.
+Issues to be explored include the implications of economic, political, religious, and social factors on Italian families as well as how the Italian family is changing today.

-Robin Yaure, Senior Instructor, HDFS, is the Program Coordinator of the baccalaureate program in HDFS at Penn State Mont Alto and also the Program Coordinator of the HDFS in Italy program.
-She has taught at Penn State for over twenty years.
-Her teaching has focused on lifespan and child development as well as helping students gain experience in the human services.
-Her area of research focuses on infant sleep, particularly addressing emotional availability of parents and their fillings of competence as parents.
-She has taught in Italy for five years and loves to address basic issues of children and their families relating to culture and cognition.
+Dr. Robin Yaure, Associate Professor of Teaching, HDFS, is Program Coordinator of the baccalaureate program in HDFS at Penn State Mont Alto and also the Coordinator of the HDFS in Italy 2018 program.
+She has taught at Penn State for over twenty-five years.
+Her teaching has focused on lifespan, child, and family development as well as helping students gain experience in the human services.
+Her area of research focuses on parenting and infant sleep.
+She has taught in Italy for eight years and loves to address basic issues of children and their families relating to culture and cognition.